First Communion Announcements

 The Welcome Orientation will take place in-person at the parish.
 (Information has been sent to the parents via email.)

-The Welcome Orientation will begin promptly at the regular start time of class.
+The Welcome Orientation will begin promptly at the designated start time.

 At least one of the parents MUST be present with their child(ren) at the Welcome Orientation, where you will receive important information regarding the classes and the program for this year.